 EU Settlement Scheme

-If you are an EU, EEA or Swiss citizen, or your family member is, then you will need to apply to the EU Settlement Scheme and if successful, you’ll be able to continue living and working in the UK after 30 June 2021, with the same access to study, benefits and public services that you enjoy now.
-You’ll be given either ‘settled’ or ‘pre-settled’ status.
+If successful, you will be able to continue living and working in the UK after 30 June 2021, with the same access to study, benefits and public services that you enjoy now.
+You will be given either ‘settled’ or ‘pre-settled’ status.

 We have produced a full guide to the EU Settlement Scheme and how you can apply.